The struggle is real to clearly see God’s nature — and to steadily move toward Him. Are you have trouble loving God?

 Making Sure We Have the Right View of God

-Somewhat akin to my own upbringing, Bell embraced the idea that being heaven-focused is super important, but daily life merely a struggle to endure.
+Bell embraced the idea that being heaven-focused is super important, but daily life is merely a struggle to endure.
 “Ironically,” he writes, “my Christian upbringing taught me that ultimately this life doesn’t matter, which tends to make believers apathetic about suffering and think that things will only get worse before God suddenly solves everything on the last day.”

 Yuck.
 This is so not the view God wants us to hold for life.
 We’re to give this life our all, for His glory, not squander it despising “sinners” and trying to not rub shoulders with them.